nutanix/karbon-platform-services/how_to/realtime_data_pipeline/readme.md

 ```

 **Note**
-Karbon Services for IoT edges pull runtime images using an ‘IfNotPresent’ policy.
+Karbon Platform Services for IoT edges pull runtime images using an ‘IfNotPresent’ policy.
 To ensure updates are pulled, tag your container using a specific version and increment it on updates rather than relying on the ‘latest’ tag.

 **Note**
 Docker Hub, AWS Elastic Container Registry, and GCP Container Registry registries are supported.